xsnpdngv/Polimorphism-in-C/README.md

 Liskov Substitution Principle (LSP)
 -----------------------------------

-SOLID gives 5 software desing principles to build understandable, flexible and maintainable (Object Oriented) code.
-In this mnemonic L stands for Liskov, which is strongly related to polymorphism, and is worth keeping in mind.
+SOLID gives 5 software design principles to build understandable, flexible and maintainable (Object Oriented) code.
+In this mnemonic L stands for Liskov Substitution Principle, which is strongly related to polymorphism, and is worth keeping in mind.

 The Liskov Substitution Principle (LSP) states that objects of a superclass should be replaceable with objects of its subclasses without breaking the application.

 In other words, what we want is to have the objects of our subclasses behaving the same way as the objects of our superclass.